junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 But he steps towards it.
 He can't stop staring it and he can't stop himself from moving towards it.
 The bright, the light, the heat, the beacon.
 The center of the universe is there.
 The brightest soul that he's ever seen.

-Even without the clear view, even without the clear mind with all the past memory and knowledge, he would know this is what he's looking for -- even if he doesn't remember what it is, or what himself is.
+Even without a clear view, even without a clear mind with all the memory and knowledge he doesn't know he has, he would know this is what he's looking for -- even if he doesn't remember what it is, or what himself is.

-He approaches, the attraction uncontrollable, but also unavoidably intimated.
+He approaches it, the attraction uncontrollable, but also unavoidably intimating.
 The intensity and the heat, the light itself, the soul that is so strong, it appeals to him and terrifies him in the same way wild animals getting attracted and frightened by the camper's bonfire in the same time.

 Castiel circles around the light, hiding himself in the woods, letting the shadow cover his trace.
 Tempted, but intimated.
 Staying in the place where he can see it, but not close enough to be seen.